navikt/yaml-validator/README.md

 positional arguments:
-  schema_path    Path to the YAML schema to validate against document_path  Path to the YAML document to be validated
+  schema_path    Path to the YAML schema to validate against document_path  Path to the YAML document or directory of documents to be validated

 optional arguments:
   -h, --help     show this help message and exit